-Networking in this way is more than just building your social currency, it’s also a way of learning.
+Networking in this way is more than just building your social currency; it’s also a way of learning.

 Another great way to network is by attending trade shows, conferences, and seminars.

-These are huge gatherings with an industry focus and thus, plenty of opportunities.
+These are huge gatherings with an industry focus and, thus, plenty of opportunities.

-By building rapport with clients and getting to the core of their character, you gain access to their network of family, friends and professional connections.
+By building rapport with clients and getting to the core of their character, you gain access to their network of family, friends, and professional connections.

-A lot of trainers recognize the inherent level of competition and challenge in the industry and they make the right moves to innovate around it, but after this, they very often forget to value themselves up and end up struggling, even with a golden opportunity.
+A lot of trainers recognize the inherent level of competition and challenge in the industry and they make the right moves to innovate around it, but after this, they very often forget to value themselves and end up struggling, even with a golden opportunity.

 Networking and adding to your credentials are key when considering this.

-So the question of how to make money in the fitness industry is really a question of what have you done to increase your value, followed by what strategies you implement to substantiate that value.
+So the question of how to make money in the fitness industry is really a question of what you have done to increase your value, followed by what strategies you implement to substantiate that value.